easy-websites/ewg-theme-simple/README.md

 npm install -g coffee-script
 npm install --cached

-gulp serve
+ewg serve

 ```
-After running ``gulp serve`` the ewg will compile the html pages and opens a browser.
+After running ``ewg serve`` the ewg will compile the html pages and opens a browser.
 On every source change the browser will reload.

 ### Ressources
 > "[Easy-Website-Generator](https://github.com/easy-website-generator/)"